CodeLanka/codeLanka-Proposals/README.md

 *   You Can also submit application had to have built to code lanka

+##Why?

+We are doing is to create applications and other resources that would improve the Sri Lankan developer community and society.

+##Policy and Rules

+* Respect everyone without execptions.

 ##Are you a University Students looking for projects?

 *   Select a project from the list below and put up a issues.